Josie and the Pussycats (film): Plot

-Rather than allow her to attend a gig by Alan M, claiming it was canceled, Wyatt instead gives Josie a copy of the group's latest single "You Don't See Me", which contains a subliminal message track designed to brainwash her into desiring a solo career.
-After arguing with her bandmates, Josie realizes that the single caused the fight.
-Her suspicions are confirmed when she uses a mixing board to amplify the subliminal track.
-However, Fiona catches her unawares.
+Rather than allow her to attend a gig by her friend Alan M., claiming it was cancelled, Wyatt instead gives Josie a copy of the group's latest single "You Don't See Me", which contains a subliminal message track designed to brainwash her into desiring a solo career.
+After arguing with her bandmates to the point where they leave, Josie realizes that the single caused the fight.
+Josie searches for Valerie and Melody, and with the help of Alexander and his sister, Alexandra, she confirms her suspicions when she uses a mixing board to isolate the subliminal track.
+However, Fiona and her cronies catch Josie unaware.

-MegaRecords have organized a giant pay-per-view concert that will be streamed online, wherein they plan to unleash a major subliminal message via themed cat-ears headsets that viewers must buy to hear the audio.
-Fiona and Wyatt plan for Josie to perform solo, but when the band insists on performing together, the pair hold Melody and Valerie hostage, threatening to kill them in a staged car explosion if they do not comply.
-However, the badly injured members of DuJour arrive and thwart the pair's plan, having survived the plane crash by landing the plane in the middle of a Metallica concert, where they were severely assaulted by fans.
+MegaRecords has organized a giant pay-per-view concert that will be streamed online, wherein they plan to unleash a major subliminal message via themed cat-ears headsets that viewers must buy to hear the audio.
+Fiona and Wyatt plan for Josie to perform solo while holding Melody and Valerie hostage, threatening to kill them in a staged car explosion if Josie does not comply.
+However, the badly injured members of DuJour arrive and thwart the pair's plan.
+It is revealed that DuJour survived the plane crash by landing the plane in the middle of a Metallica concert, where they were severely assaulted by concertgoers, though Les of the group received fewer injuries due to his familiarity with "Enter Sandman".
+Les also reveals that they sent Melody a message earlier warning her to "Beware of the Music".

-The trio fights Fiona, Wyatt, and their security guards.
-During the tussle, Fiona accidentally destroys the Megasound 8000, the machine used to generate the messages, revealing the new subliminal message to be one that would make Fiona universally popular.
-Fiona suffers a breakdown and reveals that her lisp made her a social outcast in high school, while Wyatt reveals that his appearance is a disguise.
-He went to the same high school as Fiona but was a persecuted and unpopular albino, and the two immediately bonded.
-The government agents colluding with Fiona arrive, but with the conspiracy exposed, they arrest the pair as scapegoats to cover up their involvement in the scheme.
-They abandon the idea of spreading subliminal messages via music, deciding that movies are far more effective.
+DuJour charges at Fiona, Wyatt, and their security guards only to stumble due to their injuries, giving Josie time to free Melody and Valerie.
+During the tussle, Fiona accidentally destroys the Megasound 8000, the machine used to generate the subliminal messages, revealing the new message to be one that would make Fiona universally popular.
+Fiona suffers a breakdown, revealing that her lisp made her a social outcast in high school.
+Wyatt recognizes Fiona as Lisa "Lithping Litha" Snyder, a former high school classmate, and reveals that his own appearance and British accent are a disguise.
+He is actually an albino, and his high school nickname was "White Ass Wally".

+The government agents colluding with Fiona arrive.
+However, with the conspiracy exposed, they arrest the pair as scapegoats to cover up their involvement in the scheme.
+They reveal that they were going to turn on Fiona regardless, as the government intended to abandon the idea of spreading subliminal messages via music, having decided that movies were a far more effective format.

 Josie, Valerie, and Melody perform the concert together.
-Alan M arrives and confesses his love for Josie, who returns his feelings.
+Alan M. arrives and confesses his love for Josie, who returns his feelings and kisses him onstage.
 The concert audience removes their headsets at Josie's suggestion and, able to judge the band on its own merits for the first time, roar their approval.